klorb014/DesktopWeatherStation/README.md

 # DesktopWeatherStation
 This repository contains the resources required to build a desktop weather station.
-This compact evice is designed to connect to wifi and then periodically request weather updates from the OpenWeatherMaps API.
+This compact device is designed to connect to wifi and then periodically request weather updates from the OpenWeatherMaps API.
 The weather data is displayed on a low power eink display.
+When the device send a request to the weather API, a JSON string is return with a variety of values.
+One of the values is a code which corresponds to a weather icon (clouds, rain, sun, etc.).
+The program parses this value and then displays the corresponding icon.
+A microSD card mounted to the microcontroller stores the available icons.
+The icon format is a monochrome bitmap.

 <img src="pics/front.jpg" width="500">